goldfirere/singletons/README.md

   happen only with certain uses where the constraint is needed inside of a `case` or lambda-expression.
 Having type inference on result types nearby makes this more likely to bite.
+* Inference dependent on functional dependencies is unpredictably bad.
+The problem is that a use of an associated type family tied to a class with fundeps doesn't provoke the fundep to kick in.
+This is GHC's problem, in the end.